UNC-Cofires/CMBS-Flood-Exposure/create_panel/README.md

 3. **Single-note** — excludes loans that are part of a multi-note capital structure (e.g., A/B note splits, pari passu notes)
 4. **Included states** — excludes loans collateralized by properties outside the list of included states

 A stepwise selection flow is printed to `selection_flow.txt`.
-Of 111,647 starting loans, 96,753 (86.66%) meet all four criteria.

 **`filter_properties.py`** then retrieves all Trepp property records associated with the filtered loans and saves them as a separate file.